 I have to admit, on set I made this look easy.
 I selected a gritty preset I created earlier in the week, then tweaked it to get a new look.
 Once I was happy with the look, I saved the new preset and applied it to all the images.
 This made the series of images look consistent.

-(You can download a free copy of the Viking preset here: http://bit.ly/VikingLRPreset)
+You can download a copy of the preset here: The Viking Preset

 The secret ingredients